Deloitte + PCAOB Scholarship for Master of Accounting Info Session

 • 18+-month program with in-person, weekday evening classes or primarily online for Advanced track

-• Advanced track for students with accounting backgrounds
+• Advanced track for students with accounting backgrounds and professional track for students without accounting backgrounds

 • Supports public, private or governmental accounting careers